History of Math

 60% guarantees D

-Regarding the presentations, there is a written component (handouts consisting of notes to accompany your talk are expected) as well as a verbal one.
+Your presentation should have a written component (handouts consisting of notes to accompany your talk are expected) as well as a verbal one.
 The presentation should be in Power Point and should take approximately 40 minutes.
 You will receive a grade on a scale of 1-5 in each of the following categories: Preparation (were you well-prepared?), clarity to audience (how well did you explain the material?), knowledge (how well did you understand your topic?) and mathematical content (both breadth and depth will be considered here).
 So the total number of points possible will be 20.

 The portfolio will consist of your class notes and your notes on assigned readings.